 This soup turns up most often on the menu at the 91st Street restaurant, where our regulars love it during the cold, icy months when New York is gray and damp.
-It’s a hearty and warming soup, made even more so with the addition of sausage, bacon, and pancetta — all of which can be tossed aside to make this soup ideal for vegetarians, with vegetable stock standing in for the chicken stock.
-This is a terrific Sunday night family meal, or even a delicious leftover weekday bite, with a good loaf of hot crusty bread slathered with butter.–Michael Ronis
+It’s a hearty and warming soup, made even more so with the addition of sausage, bacon, and pancetta—all of which can be tossed aside to make this soup ideal for vegetarians, with vegetable stock standing in for the chicken stock.
+This is a terrific Sunday night family meal and a delicious leftover weekday meal.–Michael Ronis

 Rustic Lentil Soup Recipe